-Noise Studies are performed in both the Project Development and Environment (PD&E) Study phase and the Design phase, and re-evaluated if there is a major change in design to the roadway.
+Noise Studies are performed in both the Project Development and Environment (PD&E) Study phase and the Design phase, and re–evaluated if there is a major change in design to the roadway.

 Florida’s Turnpike Enterprise is at the forefront of planning for a safer, more efficient, and technologically advanced transportation system for the future.
 The Enterprise continually seeks opportunities to integrate emerging transportation technologies that can help reduce congestion, create mobility choices, minimize environmental impacts and improve safety.
 The Enterprise also recognizes that connected and automated vehicle (CAV) technologies hold unprecedented opportunities for enhancing mobility and increasing safety on our roadways.

 If you have an idea for a technology or innovation that you would like to be considered as part of this study, please reach out to one of the contacts in the Stay Connected section below.

 A Virtual Design Public Information Meeting was held on August 13, 2020.

 Meeting Date: August 13, 2020